FriendsOfSymfony/FOSHttpCache/doc/nginx-configuration.rst

 Refresh
 ~~~~~~~

-If you want to invalidate cached objects by :ref:`forcing a refresh <refresh>`
+If you want to invalidate cached objects by forcing a :term:`refresh`
 you have to use the built-in `proxy_cache_bypass <http://wiki.nginx.org/HttpProxyModule#proxy_cache_bypass/>`_
 operation.